Bryce-Davidson/Responsive-CSS-Course/README.md

 ## Principles

-Use as many relative units as possible.
+- Use as many relative units as possible
-Make sure that you are using the relative unit needed to epxress the size of the content relative to what you want.
+- The tools of responsive CSS are relative units